Wasserstein $k$-Centers Clustering for Distributional Data: Theory

 \section{Theory}

 In this section, we investigate the theoretical properties of the proposed distributional clustering method.
-Specifically, we demonstrate that the membership criterion \eqref{eq:criterion_W} gives a correct clustering for distributional data.
-For full proofs, see Section \ref{sec:proof} in the Supplementary Material.
+Specifically, we demonstrate that the membership criterion \eqref{eq:criterion_W} gives correct clusterings of distributional data.
+For full proofs, see Section C in the supplementary material.